FNeiva/w205-final-project/README.md

 . ./start_application.sh
 ~~~~

+4. **Please note:** after you start the application, a few seconds later some output from Spark may appear on screen.
+It is just Hive gathering the historical data to create the plots in the visualization layer.
+Just wait until an "OK" message is displayed on screen and it will be ready.
+This will only happen once, as the visualization layer caches historical data when it starts.

-4. After the application is started, it will collect application logs into the "logs" folder.
+5. After the application is started, it will collect application logs into the "logs" folder.

-5. To access the visualization interface, access http://<your AMI public hostname>:8050 on your browser. **Please note:** the script may often show that the application is available at an address like "http://ip-XXX-XX-XX-XX.ec2.internal:8050".
+6. To access the visualization interface, access http://<your AMI public hostname>:8050 on your browser. **Please note:** the script may often show that the application is available at an address like "http://ip-XXX-XX-XX-XX.ec2.internal:8050".
 However, accessing this address won't work.
 This is because AWS EC2 instances have more than one hostname, and the one presented is used only inside AWS internal network.
 To access your application, use the same public hostname you use to access your instance.

 #### Stopping the application ####